 4. Dissolvable Bath Additives

-You can paint a finished bath additive with mica powders or add them into a dissolvable bath additive recipe to give a deeper and more vibrant look to the product.
+You can paint a finished bath additive with mica powders or add them to a dissolvable bath additive recipe to give a deeper and more vibrant look to the product.

 When you bloom color with mica powder in a dissolvable bath product, the shade first appears light or pastel, but as you add in a few drops of rubbing alcohol and stir, the color becomes far more vibrant.

 5. Paper Crafts – Cards, Scrapbooking, Journaling